How Do I Pay for Injuries Following a Car Accident?

 PIP and Medpay are also known as first-party claims.
 Bodily injury is commonly called a third-party claim.
 PIP also pays some of your income loss claims.
 MedPay doesn’t pay any income loss.

 Make the call to our experienced Florida car injury lawyers today

 We have obtained many strong settlements and verdicts for many clients.
 At Lulich Attorneys and Consultants, our experienced trial lawyers have more than 30 years of experience.
-Our skilled Florida car injury lawyers are ready to help you hold get the medical care you need and the compensation you deserve.
-Please phone us at 772-774-7771 (Vero Beach) or 772-589-5500 (Sebastian) discuss your accident claim.
+Our skilled Florida car injury lawyers are ready to help you hold to get the medical care you need and the compensation you deserve.
+Please phone us at 772-774-7771 (Vero Beach) or 772-589-5500 (Sebastian) to discuss your accident claim.